-Appendix II: Summary of Adverse E ents of Atypical Antipsychotics for Off-Label Use (adopted from 2011 AHRQ systematic review 2
+Appendix II: Summary of Adverse Events of Atypical Antipsychotics for Off-Label Use (adopted from 2011 AHRQ systematic review)202

-Adverse Event Head-to-Head Studies Active Comparator Studies Placebo-Controlled Studies Weight Gain Elderly In one large trial (CATIE- AD) patients who were treated with olanzapine, quetiapine, or risperidone averaged a monthly gain of 1.0, 0.7, and 0.4 lbs respectively, compared with a monthly weight loss of 0.9 lbs for placebo patients.
-More common in patients taking olanzapine than risperidone or conventional antipsychotics, particularly if their BMI was less than 25 at baseline, according to a large cohort study.
-According to the meta-analysis, more common in patients taking olanzapine and risperidone than placebo.
-Adults More common in olanzapine patients than ziprasidone patients in one trial.
-More common among patients taking olanzapine than patients taking conventional antipsychotics in three trials.
-More common in patients taking aripiprazole than patients taking conventional antipsychotics in one trial.
-More common among patients taking olanzapine than patients taking mood stabilizers in two trials.
-According to the meta-analysis, more common in patients taking aripiprazole, olanzapine, quetiapine, and risperidone than placebo.
-Children/Adolescents No head to head studies No difference between More common in patients taking clonidine and risperidone in one trial. risperidone in two PCTs.
-No difference in one small PCT of ziprasidone.
-Mortality-in the elderly No difference between olanzapine and risperidone according to a meta-analysis of six trials of olanzapine published in 2006.
-Six large cohort studies compared mortality in elderly patients taking atypical and conventional antipsychotics.
-Four of these studies found a significantly higher rate of death with conventional antipsychotics, while two found no statistical difference in mortality between the drug classes.
-The difference in risk for death was small but statistically significant for atypicals, according to a 2006 meta- analysis which remains the best available estimate.
-Sensitivity analyses found no difference between drugs in the class.
-Patients taking atypicals had higher odds of mortality than those taking no antipsychotics in the two cohort studies that made that comparison.
+Adverse Event Head-to-Head Active Comparator Placebo-Controlled AUVOISE LVEIIL Studies Studies between the drug Studies mortality than those Frederine classes. taking no antipsychotics in the two cohort studies that made that comparison.
 There are no trials or large observational studies of ziprasidone in this population.
-Endocrine Elderly No evidence reported No evidence reported No difference in endocrine events in risperidone patients in one PCT.
-Regarding diabetes, risk was elevated but not statistically significant in one industry- sponsored cohort study of olanzapine patients.
+Endocrine Elderly No evidence reported No evidence reported No difference in No evidence reported endocrine events in risperidone patients in one PCT.
+Regarding diabetes, risk was elevated but not statistically significant in one industry-sponsored cohort study of olanzapine patients.
 Adults Diabetes more common in patients taking olanzapine than patients taking risperidone in one trial.
 No evidence reported Endocrine events more common in patients taking quetiapine, risperidone, and ziprasidone in one PCT each.
 More common in olanzapine in two pooled PCTs.
 Diabetes more common in patients taking quetiapine in six pooled PCTs; however, the pooled odds ratio was elevated at 1.47 but not statistically significant.
 More common in olanzapine patients in one PCT; the odds ratio of 5.14 was not statistically significant, with very wide confidence intervals (0.6 to 244).
 Lower odds of diabetes in risperidone patients in one large observational study.
-Cerebrovascular Accident (CVA) No evidence reported Hospitalization for CVA was increased in the first week after initiation of typical antipsychotics, but not for initiation of atypicals in a large cohort study.
-More common in risperidone patients than placebo according to four PCTs pooled by the manufacturer.
-In a meta-analysis of PCTs, risperidone was the only drug associated with an increase.
+Cerebrovascular No evidence reported Hospitalization for CVA More common in Accident (CVA) was increased in the first week after initiation of typical antipsychotics, but not risperidone patients than placebo according to four PCTs pooled by the manufacturer.
+In a meta-

+Adverse Event Head-to-Head Studies Active Comparator Studies Placebo-Controlled Studies for initiation of atypicals in a large cohort study. analysis of PCTs, risperidone was the only drug associated with an increase.
 More common in olanzapine than placebo according to five PCTs pooled by the manufacturer.
-Extrapyramidal Sym 1 Elderly More common in patients taking aripiprazole and risperidone patients than patients taking quetiapine in one large trial (CATIE-AD).
-No evidence reported More common in patients taking risperidone, according to the meta- analysis.
+Extrapyramidal Sympt Nie oddono o oceania I B.A Elderly More common in patients taking aripiprazole and risperidone patients than patients taking quetiapine in one large trial (CATIE-AD).
+No evidence reported More common in patients taking risperidone, according to the meta-analysis.
 Quetiapine and aripiprazole were not associated with an increase.
 More common in olanzapine in one PCT.
 Adults No evidence reported Less likely in patients taking quetiapine than mood stabilizers in one small trial.
 Less likely in patients taking olanzapine or aripiprazole than patients taking conventional antipsychotics in one trial each.
-More common in patients taking aripiprazole, quetiapine, and ziprasidone than placebo according to the meta- analysis.
-Sedation Elderly More common in elderly patients taking olanzapine or quetiapine than risperidone No difference in one trial of olanzapine versus benzodiazepines.
-No difference in three trials More common in patients taking aripiprazole, olanzapine, quetiapine, and risperidone than placebo according to the meta-analysis.
+More common in patients taking aripiprazole, quetiapine, and ziprasidone than placebo according to the metaanalysis.
+Sedation Elderly More common in elderly patients taking olanzapine or quetiapine than risperidone according to the meta-analysis, but not statistically significant.
+No difference in one trial of olanzapine vs benzodiazepines.
+No difference in three trials of olanzapine and three of risperidone vs conventional antipsychotics.
+More common in patients taking aripiprazole, olanzapine, quetiapine, and risperidone than placebo according to the meta-analysis.
+Adults More common in patients taking quetiapine than risperidone in two trials.
+No difference in one trial of risperidone vs olanzapine.
+Olanzapine patients had higher odds than mood stabilizer patients in two trials.
+More common in olanzapine and quetiapine patients than SSRIs patients in three and two trials respectively.
+More common in patients taking aripiprazole, olanzapine, quetiapine, risperidone, and ziprasidone than placebo in the meta-analysis.